mukundbabbar/splunk/README.md

 ## Step 4 - Load into the application (I'll be adding a new service to generate load but for now, its manual :) )

-Identify the mapped port to WebFrontEnd and LoanAPI service to generate manual load.
+Identify the mapped or service port to WebFrontEnd and LoanAPI service to generate manual load.

 ```
-kubectl -n apps exec -it <podId> -- /bin/bash
 curl localhost:51750
 curl localhost:51750/WebFrontEnd
 curl localhost:51750/WebFrontEnd/pgp